Welcome to Matrix Education

 Repetition refers to words or phrases that are repeated.

-It is used to create a sense of rhythm or motif.
-Also, it can be used to add emphasis on a particular subject and makes it more memorable.
+It’s used to create a sense of rhythm or motif, add emphasis to a particular subject and/or make it more memorable.

 Beware